Updated November, 2020

-Seriously considering a career in architectural design?
+Seriously considering a career in building design?
 You’re probably looking around and noticing many different training options in the GTA.

 Should you do a university degree in architecture?
-Would it make more sense to take a shorter diploma program?
+Would it make more sense to take a shorter diploma program in drafting?

 What exactly should you look for in a quality training program, anyway?

-If you’d prefer to get to work faster, an architectural design diploma makes the most sense.
+If you’d prefer to get to work faster, a building design diploma makes the most sense.
 These programs are usually well under 2 years in length.

 They focus on the practical software and technical knowledge you’ll need to get hired at an architecture firm, engineering firm, or construction company.

 It all boils down to graduating with marketable skills employers want.
-So, when we decided to re-vamp our Architectural Design program, these were the goals we focused on.
+So, when we decided to re-vamp our Building Design Technician program, these were the goals we focused on.

 The result?
 We now have a program that is laser-focused on the skills you need to start a successful career, straight out of college.
 Here are the two main changes that made such a big difference.

-The Architectural Design Program Now Has a 2-Month Internship!
+The building Design Program Now Has a 2-Month Internship

-Almost every Herzing diploma program comes with an internship...but up until now, the Architectural Design program wasn’t one of them.
+Almost every Herzing diploma program comes with an internship...but up until now, the Building Design program wasn’t one of them.

 This was the first major upgrade we made to this program.
 Students now get a guaranteed 8-week work placement that immerses them in a real design environment.